 Very Large Observing Projects are defined as requiring 1 Msec of observing time or more, regardless of whether they include long-duration observations of single targets or shorter duration observations of many targets.
 This category is open to all science topics and must be designated as such by the PI.
-Up to 3 Msec of time will be available for projects in this category, subject to the submission of proposals of high scientific merit.
+Up to 6 Msec of the observing time in this cycle is reserved for Large and Very Large Projects, subject to the submission of proposals of high scientific merit.

-The observations proposed for Very Large Projects must be completed within the 12-month period covered by this CfP.
+The observations proposed for Very Large Projects must be completed within the period covered by this CfP.
 Very Large Projects will be evaluated as described for Large Projects in Section 4.2.
 Target conflicts will also be treated similarly.